CookiePawpad/DucatKiosk/README.md

 **Usage**
 Run ducatkiosk.ahk
-Go to the ducat kiosk in-game if you havent already
+Open inventory or go to a ducat kiosk in-game
 Ducat kiosks are found at relays
 Mouse over item you want to check
 Press Shift+Z